symfony/symfony-docs/book/forms.rst

 Some field types have additional rendering options that can be passed to the widget.
-These options are documented with each type, but one common options is ``attr``, which allows you to modify attributes on the form element.
+These options are documented with each type, but one common option is ``attr``, which allows you to modify attributes on the form element.
 The following would add the ``task_field`` class to the rendered input text
 field: